Why would you need to know how to exfoliate your legs?

-They’re my favorite and they’re really efficient in removing the dead skin cells.
+They’re my favourite and they’re really efficient in removing the dead skin cells.

-The gloves are not harsh to the skin and a minute at the end of each shower is all the time they require.
+The gloves are not harsh to the skin and a minute at the beginning and end of each shower is all the time they require.

 The best part is that they don’t redden the skin so you can use the gloves just before going out without bearing a trace of irritation.